David-Nesry/ME4C/docs/RFQ Socket Mobile [18139].md

 COMPANY reserves the right to reject any bid which is judged to be in violation of the spirit and intent of the ITB documents.

 Unsuccessful BIDDERS will be notified by COMPANY in writing as soon as possible after the “BID AWARD”.
-COMPANY is under no obligation to discuss the reasons underlying the failure of the BIDDER to be selected, and shall not disclose its analysis of any proposal.
-Note that this request does not imply an exclusive relationship with COMPANY and COMPANY reserves the right to enter into an agreement with any party it so chooses for any reason and shall have no obligation or in any way be legally bound as a result of this letter or any parties’ submission of a Proposal.
+XXX COMPANY is under no obligation to discuss the reasons underlying the failure of the BIDDER to be selected, and shall not disclose its analysis of any proposal.
+Note that this request does not imply an exclusive relationship with XXX COMPANY and COMPANY reserves the right to enter into an agreement with any party it so chooses for any reason and shall have no obligation or in any way be legally bound as a result of this letter or any parties’ submission of a Proposal.

 **3.3 Confidentiality**

 This RFQ, and any attachments thereto, regardless of form or medium, is intended only for use by the addressee(s) and may contain legally privileged and/or confidential, copyrighted, trademarked, patented or otherwise restricted information viewable by the intended recipient only.
-Any unauthorized release, disclosure or use of the contents of this document without written permission of the DICOM GROUP is prohibited and will cause the vendor to be eliminated from further consideration, among other appropriate remedies.
+Any unauthorized release, disclosure or use of the contents of this document without written permission of the XXX GROUP is prohibited and will cause the vendor to be eliminated from further consideration, among other appropriate remedies.

 **ATTACHMENT A**